rayning0/pong-and-gosu/README.md

+See /screenshots folder for pics of Pong game.
+See /gosu folder for space invaders-like Gosu game, with screenshots.

 This weekend (April 14, 2013), I spent hours creating this Pong game in Ruby with the Rubygame API (http://rubygame.org/) and learning about video game programming, with this tutorial: Making games with Ruby: http://devel.manwithcode.com/making-games-with-ruby.html.
 Unfortunately, the sound part of Rubygame does not work: http://devel.manwithcode.com/making-games-with-ruby.html#8